 Federal financial aid regulations limit the number of times a student may repeat a course and receive financial aid for that course.
 The following guidelines apply to students eligible for federal aid.

-- A student may receive aid when repeating a course that was previously failed (received a 0.0 or No Pass), regardless of the number of times the course was attempted and failed.
+- A student may receive aid when repeating a course that was previously failed (received a 0.0 or No Pass) multiple times.

 - If a student retakes a course that is not aid eligible, a recalculation of aid is done to exclude the credits for the repeated course.
 Students are notified by the Office of Financial Aid if their aid needs to be reduced.